QRCS-CORP/DKTP/README.md

 ## License

-ACQUISITION INQUIRIES:
+INVESTMENT INQUIRIES:
-QRCS is actively seeking licensing or acquisition opportunities for this technology.
+QRCS is currently seeking a corporate investor for this technology.
-Please contact: contact@qrcscorp.ca
+Parties interested in licensing or investment should connect to us at: contact@qrcscorp.ca
+Visit https://www.qrcscorp.ca for a full inventory of our products and services.

 PATENT NOTICE:
 One or more patent applications covering DKTP have been filed.